shapeintheglass/DanielleRandomizer/README.md

 * Randomize voice lines - Shuffles voices lines by voice actor
 * Randomize NPC bodies - Scrambles body parts for every human NPC.
 If you see anything wrong with an NPC (ex. missing heads, bodies), let me know.
+* Start on 2nd day - Starts the game at the beginning of the 2nd day of the intro.
+There is a known bug where the HUD will be invisible at first.
+To fix this, open and close the inventory menu.
 * Add loot to Morgan's apartment - Adds some starting loot to various containers in Morgan's apartment (nightstands on either side of the bed, three kitchen cabinets, refrigerator, large kitchen cabinet)
 * Randomize loot tables - Scrambles items that can show up as loot in various containers.
+* Unlock all neuromod scans - Removes research requirements for all typhon neuromods.
+You'll still have to purchase them via neuromods though!
+* Randomize Neuromod upgrade tree - Scrambles the neuromod skill tree so that the order of unlocking every neuromod will be a little different.
 * Open up Talos I (WIP) - Unlocks various doors.
 See next section for more details.
+* Randomize station connections - Scrambles connections between maps.
+Basic checks are done to ensure that the game is still completable, but this is still undergoing testing.

 ####Open up Talos I effects

-The ultimate goal of this option is to make all of Talos I accessible from the get-go (and keep it that way) so that connections between maps can eventually be randomized.
+This option can help skip around the station a little easier, but doesn't have everything taken into account yet.
 Currently, this is what it does:

-* Neuromod Division - Unlocks the two neighboring doors in Morgan's apartment hallway (in case you can't get a wrench)
+* Neuromod Division - Unlocks the neighboring apartment doors in Morgan's apartment (as a failsafe in case a wrench doesn't spawn)
+* Psychotronics - Unlocks the live exam and psychoscope calibration doors (on the second floor)
-* Lobby - Moves the lift Technopath from the Arboretum level of the Lobby to the tunnel between the Lobby and Neuromod Division.
-Make sure to kill it here so that you can unlock the lift early!
+* Lobby - Unlocks the level transitions to Psychotronics and Shuttle Bay.
+No longer messes with the lift or the spawn location of the lift technopath.
-* Psychotronics - Unlocks the second floor containment doors (in case you can't get psychoscope scans) and unlocks live exam doors (in case something goes wrong with the voltaic phantom encounter cutscene)
+* Power Plant - Unlocks the reactor door.
+* GUTS - Unlocks the maintenance tunnel door (allows skipping the magnetosphere sequence)
+* Exterior - Unlocks all airlocks

 ## Known issues

+* If save files are not manually deleted before starting a new save slot, game can crash if old level files are left over from the previous save.
 * Items that are hard-coded to spawn in certain containers cannot be randomized (changing the class type of these items results in crashing the game).
 * Temporary directories will not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
 * Game can occasionally crash when quitting to menu.
-* If save files are not manually deleted before starting a new save slot, game can crash if old level files are left over from the previous save.
+* If starting on the 2nd day, lighting may be a little strange and the HUD may disappear.

 ## Authors